Skip to content Go to main navigation Go to language selector

 In the manufacturing district of Bofors at the close of the 1800s, Alfred Nobel began world-leading production of artillery and gunpowder.
 More than 100 years later, this is where antiaircraft weapons systems and antitank weapons are developed for future needs.
 In 2006, Saab made one of its most strategic acquisitions with the purchase of Ericsson Microwave Systems.
 The company has world-leading products in radar and surveillance, including the airborne radar system Erieye, the Giraffe ground radar system and the artillery localization radar system Arthur.

-Although we started as a pure defence industry company, the end of the war and impending military budget cuts prompted the company to branch out into civilian aircraft and applications.
+Although we started as a pure defence industry company, the end of the war and impending military budget cuts prompted the company to branch out into civilian aircraft, applications and even cars.
 This process would pave the way for the company’s merger with Scania between 1969 and 1995.